 Bad breath at the movies

 SUMMARY: Offensive breath can leave you feeling isolated, self-conscious, insecure and - if it’s a particularly intractable case - hopeless.
-Part of the difficulty of eliminating halitosis is its countless causes.
-Eliminate nine of ten, and the tenth will live to reek another day.
+Part of the difficulty of tackling halitosis is its countless causes.
+Attack nine of ten, and the tenth will live to reek another day.

 Offensive breath can leave you feeling isolated, self-conscious, insecure and - if it’s a particularly intractable case - hopeless.
-Part of the difficulty of eliminating halitosis is its countless causes.
-Eliminate nine of ten, and the tenth will live to reek another day.
+Part of the difficulty of tackling halitosis is its countless causes.
+Attack nine of ten, and the tenth will live to reek another day.

 Could there possibly be ten causes of bad breath?
 And then some.
-Just a few of the of repulsive oral odor-inducers include pungent foods, a filmy or dirty tongue, dental plague, tooth decay, gingivitis, dry mouth, illness, tonsil stones, dirty dentures or braces, smoking and alcohol.
+Just a few of the of repulsive oral odor-inducers include pungent foods, a filmy or dirty tongue, dental plague, tooth decay, ugly red puffy gums, dry mouth, illness, tonsil stones, dirty dentures or braces, smoking and alcohol.

 It is nearly impossible to relax without being surrounded by the agents of bad breath.
 Go to the movies and greasy and sugary foods will beckon, like popcorn and pizza and nacho cheese, destined to stick in oral crevices and, if not rinsed away with specialty breath fresheners, to rot in the mouth.

-Drinking sweetened sodas and eating candy can have similar repercussions, since oral bacteria break down their sugars into foul-smelling compounds like hydrogen sulfide.
+Drinking sweetened sodas and eating candy can have similar repercussions, since oral bacteria break down some food components into foul-smelling compounds like hydrogen sulfide.
 The net effect can ruin a date or movie night, leaving you dispirited and out 30 or 40 dollars.

 Does this cloud of stinky exhalation have a silver lining?
 Well, if commiseration over bad breath is to be found anywhere, it’s at the movies.